aalsayegh/nautobot-topology-views/README.md

 ### Custom Images

-To change image with associated device use the `Images` page - it allows to map a device role with an image found in the NetBox static directory (defined by the plugin config `static_image_directory` which defaults to `netbox_topology_views/img`).
+To change image with associated device use the `Images` page - it allows to map a device role with an image found in the Nautobot static directory (defined by the plugin config `static_image_directory` which defaults to `nautobot_topology_views/img`).
 You can also upload you own custom images to there - these images will automatically be used for a device (if it does not already have a specified image in the settings) if their name is the device role slug.

 ![Images](doc/img/topology_images.png)

 ## Use

-Go to the plugins tab in the navbar and click topology or go to `$NETBOX_URL/plugins/netbox_topology_views/` to view your topologies
+Go to the plugins tab in the navbar and click topology or go to `$NAUTOBOT_URL/plugins/nautobot_topology_views/` to view your topologies

 Select your options for the topology view: